On the second partial Global Euler-Poincare characteristics for Galois cohomology: Introduction

 where $[-]$ denotes cardinality.
-Assume the cardinality $[M]$ of $M$ is an $S$-unit, i.e. $ S $ contains all the primes dividing the order of $ M $.
-Then Tate's global Euler-Poincar\'e characteristic formula (cf. \cite[Theorem 5.1, Chapter I]{MR2261462}) states that
+Assume that the cardinality $[M]$ of $M$ is an $S$-unit, i.e., $S$ contains all the primes dividing the order of $M$.
+Then Tate's global Euler--Poincar\'e characteristic formula (see \cite[Chapter I, Theorem 5.1]{MR2261462}) states that

 where the product is over all archimedean primes of $K$.
-This naturally leads to the following question: \begin{Question} If $[M]$ is not an $S$-unit, then how to calculate $\chi_{2}(G_{K,S},M)$? \end{Question}
+This naturally leads to the following question: